EuroChem: History

 EuroChem's US$1 billion ammonia plant, EuroChem Northwest, in Kingisepp, Russia, launched in June 2019, has a production capacity of 1 million tonnes (1MMT) per year, ensuring EuroChem's full self-sufficiency in ammonia.
 The company approved the construction of EuroChem Northwest 2, a new 1.1 MMT ammonia and 1.4 MMT urea plant, on an adjacent site in Kingisepp, Russia.

 In August 2021, EuroChem scored a deal of $410 million with Norvegian chemical company Yara International to take on the Serra do Salitre phosphate project with 350 million tonnes of deposits in Minas Gerais state in the South-West of Brazil.
 By August 2021, the project is by half ready to be placed under production by 2023.

 In December 2021, EuroChem announced the purchase of 51,48% of shares of Brazilian distributor Fertilizantes Heringer S.A. for about 94 mln dollars, meanwhile waiting for the approvement from local Antimonopoly commission.

+EuroChem's founder Andrey Melnichenko beneficially held 90% of EuroChem Group AG shares until 9 March 2022, when he resigned as Non-Executive Director of the Board of Directors, and withdrew as the main beneficiary.
+The resignation came on the same day Melnichenko was included in a European Union sanctions list, a move he claimed had "no justification".
+Following his resignation and withdrawal as beneficiary of EuroChem, Melnichenko beneficially controlled 0% of its shares.

 According to Bloomberg, the company has closed water or steam recycling at its facilities.
 It uses a technology which limits the water vapour release and enables byproduct heat to warm its fertilizers.

+In May and June 2025, EuroChen Azot Chemical Plant in Novomoskovsk, Tula Region, Russia, was attacked by Ukrainian drones, as this plant allegedly produces chemical components for artillery shells.